jeromefellus-sekoia/meshroom/docs/tutorial.md

 This tells meshroom that any Instance of our myedr Product will require an API_KEY, stored securely, and an optional `some_setting` configuration parameter, prompted upon `meshroom add` when creating the said Instances.

-We may also require settings specific to a myedr's interop with a particular 3rd-party, say, Sekoia.io
+We may also require settings specific for myedr to interop with a particular 3rd-party, say, Sekoia.io

 Let's create a suitable Integration for that: